khanlab/neuroglia-helpers/README.md

 ## Configuration

-The `init/00_init.sh` script contains environment variables defining Compute Canada resource allocation accounts for compute jobs, and for defining where your Singularity container folder is placed.
+The `cfg/graham.cfg` file contains environment variables defining Compute Canada resource allocation accounts for compute jobs, and for defining where your Singularity container folder is placed.

 ## Job templates